OctopusDeploy/docs/docs/how-to/troubleshoot-listening-tentacles.md

 **Halibut.Transport.Protocol.ConnectionInitializationFailedException: Unable to process remote identity; unknown identity 'HTTP/1.0'**

-If a Tentacle health-check fails with an error message containing this error message, then there is network infrastructure inserting a web page into the communication. Â The most common components to do this are firewalls and proxy servers so it's recommend to check your network setup to verify connectivity between the two servers using the information above and then update your infrastructure appropriately.
+If a Tentacle health-check fails with an error message containing this error message, then there is network infrastructure inserting a web page into the communication.
+The most common components to do this are firewalls and proxy servers so it's recommend to check your network setup to verify connectivity between the two servers using the information above and then update your infrastructure appropriately.